 It doesn’t matter if you live alone, with roommates, or with your family.
 Having a dedicated workspace is comfortable, helps you focus, and motivates you to be more productive and organized.

-Setting Up Your Own Dedicated Workspace
+Jump to Setting Up Your Own Dedicated Workspace

 Step 1.
 Find a secluded room or area